DPons97/Reimagined-octo-spork/README.md

   ```bash
   ./OctoSporkClient [path_to_cfg_file]
   ```
-  The configuration file should be a one line file with the arguments you would pass as above.
+  The configuration file should be a one-line file with the arguments you would pass as above.

   **NB:** *node_x*, *node_y*, *theta* are respectively the coordinates and the phase displacement of the camera's node.

 Run ROS demo client:
-  * node 1 (set cam1 in file path in the executables files)
+  * Node 1 (set cam1 in file path in *Client/Executables/* files)
      ```bash
     ./OctoSporkClient [ipaddress] 51297 1 0 0 0 3 4 5 2
     ```
-  * node 2 (set cam2 in file path in the executables files)
+  * Node 2 (set cam2 in file path in *Client/Executables/* files)
     ```bash
     ./OctoSporkClient [ipaddress] 51297 2 0 0 260 7 8 1 9
     ```